beankillz/alx-system_engineering-devops/0x00-shell_basics/README.md

 The File: 6-firstdirectory Create a script that creates a directory named my_first_directory in the /tmp/ directory.
 The file 7-movethatfile will move Move the file betty from /tmp/ to /tmp/my_first_directory The file 8-firstdelete will delete betty from /tmp/my_first_directory.
+The file 9-firstdirdeletion wil delete the my_first_directory directory in the /tmp directory